servo/book/src/hacking/testing.md

 stable unexpected results at the bottom of the log.
 Unexpected results that are known-intermittent can likely be ignored.

 When opening a PR, you can include a link to the run.
 Otherwise, reviewers will run the tests again.

-### Running all web tests

-Running all the WPT tests with debug mode results in a lot of timeout.
-If one wants to run all the tests, build with `mach build -r` and test with `mach test-wpt --release`

 ### Running web tests with an external WPT server